Accountability, transparency, and results drive the Georgia Opioid Crisis Abatement Trust.

 (City of Atlanta)

 Accountability is not paperwork—it is lives saved, families stabilized, and communities made stronger, in every county across Georgia.
-The metrics grantees must track how compliance is verified, and how results inform future funding.
+The Trust requires awardees to track performance metrics, which ensures compliance and informs where futures dollars are spent.

 The Trust’s reporting system documents past performance, strengthens future decisions, verifies appropriate spending, and equips communities to plan requests and anticipate local needs.